circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 ```

 - Django should be configured using the [django-nose](https://github.com/django-nose/django-nose) test runner.

-To use another django test runner that is capable of
-producing XUnit XML files, configure it to output them to the
-`$CIRCLE_TEST_REPORTS/django` directory. **Note:** You must create the `django`
-directory if your runner does not create the destination directory
-automatically.

 ## Metadata collection in custom test steps

 Write the XML files to a subdirectory if you have a custom test step that produces JUnit XML output as is supported by most test runners in some form, for example: